SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/formal-language.md

 #### derivation

-»⟮A derivation⟯« is ⟮an application⟯ of ⟮＿the production rules＿⟯ of ⟮＿a formal grammar＿⟯ to ⟮arrive at a ＿well-formed word＿⟯.
+»⟮A derivation⟯« is ⟮an application⟯ of ⟮＿the production rules＿⟯ of ⟮＿a formal grammar＿⟯ to ⟮arrive at a ＿well-formed formula＿⟯.
 »⟮The start symbol⟯« is ⟮＿the nonterminal＿⟯ we ⟮start derivation from⟯.
 ⟮＿The start symbol＿⟯ is indicated with ⟮S⟯.
 ⟮＿Derivation＿⟯ involves ⟮replacing all ＿nonterminals＿⟯ ⟮until there are no ＿nonterminals＿ left⟯.